Fixing SSL Incomplete certificate chain error

 The server certificate is issued to a specific domain.
 It is used to authenticate the server to which it has been issued and to facilitate secure HTTPS connections.
 The server certificate ensures that visitors are able to connect securely without worrying about possible malicious interference.

-• Reasons why the Incomplete Certificate Chain error can occur
+Reasons why the Incomplete Certificate Chain error may occur

 The server certificate is signed by the intermediate, and the intermediate is signed by the root certificate, which can be identified by the browser.
-This makes the validation complete successfully as the certificate chain is trusted.
+This makes the validation complete successfully: as the entire certificate chain is trusted.

-If the certificate is not provided by a trusted authority or the certificate from the CA is not found in the built-in trust list, this indicates an issue with the SSL certificate chain.
-In these cases, your visitors might get an “incomplete chain” error.
+If the certificate is not provided by a trusted authority, or the certificate from the CA is not found in the built-in trust list, this indicates an issue with the SSL certificate chain.
+In these cases, your visitors might receive an “incomplete chain” error when visiting your website over HTTPS/SSL.

-Verify that the certificate chain on your webserver is complete by testing this with a tool such as SSL Labs’ Test: https://www.ssllabs.com/ssltest/
+You can verify whether the certificate chain on your webserver is complete, by testing the site with a tool such as SSL Labs: https://www.ssllabs.com/ssltest/